 Mary’s Boy Child

-‘Mary’s Boy Child’ was written as a Christmas song in 1956 by Jester Hairston, a leading figure in Negro spirituals and choral music.
-It might have originated as a pop-gospel track, but now, it’s more often performed as a carol.
-Still, no one does it better than Boney M…
+‘Mary’s Boy Child’ was written as a Christmas song in 1956 by Jester Hairston, a leading figure in African American spirituals and choral music.
+Boney M coined it as a pop-gospel track, but now, it’s more often performed as a carol.

 Away in a Manger

 This late 19th-century carol is hugely popular with children.
 The melody, originally composed in 1837 by Jonathan E. Spilman and adapted in 1895 by William J Kirkpatrick, has become a nativity play staple.

 With celebratory bell-ringing and a cheery chorus of ‘Gloria’s’, it’s actually impossible to dislike this wonderfully festive carol.
 The tune first appeared as a secular dance tune, in a book on dance written by Jehan Tabourot.

 The Twelve Days of Christmas